exxeleron/enterprise-components/components/eodMng/README.md

 #### `eodMng` package components:
 End of day management module consists of following components:
 - [eodMng/eodMng](#eodmngeodmng-component) - End of day Manager - [`eodMng.q`](eodMng.q)
-  - core component of the package, it monitors rdb state (regarding eod) and triggers housekeeping and synchronization when needed
+  - core component of the package,
+  - monitors eod state of the rdb (single rdb instance)
-   (by detecting which hosts should be synchronized and passing necessary parameters to `hdbSync.q`); it also reports warnings and errors
+  - triggers housekeeping and synchronization when needed (by detecting which hosts should be synchronized and passing necessary parameters to `hdbSync.q`)
+  - reports warnings and errors
+  - support for `hot` and `cold` slave setup
 - [eodMng/hdbHk](#eodmnghdbhk-component) - Hdb housekeeping script - [`hdbHk.q`](hdbHk.q)
-  - is a plug-in based process that handles hdb housekeeping (deletion of old partitions, data compression, snapshots etc.); `hdbHk.q` has its own configuration specifying tasks that need to be performed (see `hdbHk.q` for details)
+  - plug-in based process that handles hdb housekeeping (deletion of old partitions, data compression, snapshots etc.)
+  - `hdbHk.q` has its own configuration specifying tasks that need to be performed (see `hdbHk.q` for details)
 - [eodMng/hdbSync](#eodmnghdbsync-component) - Synchronization script [`hdbSync.q`](hdbSync.q)
   - uses `rsync` to synchronize `hdb` in two cases:
-     1. - slave host pulls data from primary host
+    - slave host pulls data from primary host
-     2. - primary host pushes data to slave hosts in cold standby for synchronization
+    - primary host pushes data to slave hosts in cold standby for synchronization

 -------------------------------------------------------------------------------
 ## **`eodMng/eodMng` component**